Jarred Kelenic Player Props: Mariners vs. Padres

 Padres Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Padres pitching staff ranks 19th in MLB.
+- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 16th in MLB.

-- The Padres' 3.79 team ERA ranks seventh among all MLB pitching staffs.
+- The Padres' 3.80 team ERA ranks seventh across all league pitching staffs.

-- Padres pitchers combine to rank 11th in baseball in home runs allowed (63 total, 1.1 per game).
+- Padres pitchers combine to allow 65 total home runs at a rate of 1.1 per game (to rank 12th in the league).

-- The Padres are sending Musgrove (3-2) out for his eighth start of the season.
-He is 3-2 with a 4.71 ERA and 34 strikeouts through 36 1/3 innings pitched.
+- Wacha makes the start for the Padres, his 12th of the season.
+He is 5-2 with a 3.48 ERA and 57 strikeouts in 62 2/3 innings pitched.

-- The righty last pitched on Thursday against the Miami Marlins, when he threw six innings, allowing no earned runs while giving up three hits.
+- The righty last pitched on Saturday against the Chicago Cubs, when he tossed 4 2/3 innings, allowing two earned runs while giving up three hits.

-- In seven games this season, the 30-year-old has a 4.71 ERA and 8.4 strikeouts per nine innings, while allowing a batting average of .262 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.